-Newswomen started gaining prominence in the United States in the late 19th century and early 20th, most prominently with Nellie Bly, a reporter at the Pittsburgh Dispatch with a series of investigative reports on the plight of women factory workers.
+Newswomen started gaining prominence in the United States in the late 19th century and early 20th, most prominently with Nellie Bly, a reporter at the Pittsburgh Dispatch who wrote a series of investigative reports on women factory workers.

-When she was assigned to the women’s pages, as so many newswomen were, she went to Mexico to work as a foreign correspondent.
+When an editor assigned Bly to the “women’s pages”, as so many newswomen before her, she went to Mexico to work as a foreign correspondent.
 Later in her career, she published these dispatches in the book, Six Months in Mexico.

 After Mexico, Bly aimed to stake her claim.
 She headed to New York City, where many of her female predecessors made their marks, working for some of the greatest newspapers in the world.
 Persistence landed Bly at the New York World, where she took her most famous undercover assignment, investigating the infamous Women’s Lunatic Asylum on Blackwell’s Island.
 Those reports later beacme book, Ten Days in a Mad-House.